Guide to Work, Study, Travel and Living Abroad

 Tips

-Propane Tanks: Your camper will undoubtedly come with one full propane tank (used for refrigerator, hot water, and sometimes heater) and possibly a small reserve "camper" tank.
-If you’re traveling for more than two months, get a second full tank from your camper outfit.
-This gives you plenty of time to get your empty tank replaced when it runs out at the most inopportune time.
+Propane Tanks: Your camper will undoubtedly come with one full propane tank (used for refrigerator, hot water, and sometimes heater) and possibly a tiny reserve "camper" tank.
+If you're traveling for over two months, get a second full tank from your camper outfit.
+This backup gives you plenty of time to replace your empty tank when it runs out at the most inopportune time.

-Electric Heater: Get a small electric heater in Europe.
-It saves on propane during chilly nights, and you just plug in at the campground.
+Electric Heater: Get a tiny electric heater in Europe.
+It saves on propane during chilly nights; you plug in at the campground.

-GPS: Hand-held or dash mounted, these can be indispensable if you find yourself lost or wish to find an obscure location with peace of mind.
+GPS: Hand-held or dash-mounted, these can be indispensable if you find yourself lost or wish to find an obscure location with peace of mind.
+Of course, you can use your smartphone if your plan works in Europe, as most do for a cost.

 Money: ATM cash machines are generally the easiest and least expensive way to obtain cash in Europe, and are everywhere in Western Europe.

-internet Access: For many connectivity is absolutely crucial these days.
+internet Access: For many, connectivity is crucial these days.
 Most campsites now offer WiFi.
-WiFi is also available in stores and chains as you travel.
+Public WiFi is also available in stores and chains as you travel.
+Consider using VPN (Virtual Private Network) software for additional security.
 Many other mobile internet possibilities are coming online all the time.

-Satellite TV: If you’re on a long trip this is a great way to keep in touch with what’s going on via CNN, BBC, etc. Many campers have them, though you can also stream content via WiFi these days.
+TV via streaming or satellite: If you're on a long trip, this is a great way to keep in touch with what's going on via CNN, BBC, etc. Many campers have access, and you can also stream content via WiFi these days.

 Useful Websites

-Caravan and Motorhome Club lists over 330 caravan sites in Europe in 16 countries.
-The website offers many ideas for using your camper in Europe.
+Caravan and Motorhome Club lists over 300 caravan and motorhome campsites in Europe in 14 countries.
+The website offers many savings and ideas for using your camper in Europe.

 Helpful Books